Media contacts

 Significance: The Cienega has attracted more than 30 new species of wildlife to the site, primarily birds.
 The largest wild animals recorded on site are coyote, bobcat, and gray fox.
 Birds species found at the Cienega include the peregrine falcon, belted kingfisher, black-crowned night heron, white-faced ibis, black-necked stilt, ruddy duck, and snowy egret.
 Restored vegetation now includes thriving Mojave species such as cottonwood, willow, mesquite, and acacia trees, shrubs, grasses, and aquatic species such as cattails and bulrushes.

 Construction overview: The Cienega restoration process began in 2003.
 It required the construction of several ponds and a stream.
 A re-vegetation process followed designed to re-create the original wetlands ecosystem that thrived on the site for thousands of years.
 The project included soil preparation and improvement, seeding, transplanting, plant salvaging, irrigation, and monitoring.
 The Cienega is self-sustaining, using ponds and a stream to capture run-off water.
 Nuisance water from the Alta Flood Channel is diverted into a reconstructed cauldron pool and down a stream that meanders through the detention basin.
+The Cienega is accessed by a trail that runs along the edge of the wetland.
+It includes a place for hiking, walking, docent demonstrations, and wildlife observation.
+Features include a stream channel, a viewing ramada, and a cauldron pool.

 Architect: Lucchesi, Galati Architects, Inc. (Las Vegas, NV)